 What is compulsive eating?

-A compulsive eater is someone who continues to overeat despite negative consequences.
+is someone who continues to overeat despite negative consequences.
 For instance, the eating may result in low self-esteem or physical health issues.

 Here’s what a compulsive eater is not: someone who others perceive

 as one who overeats, one whose size lies outside the medical establishment’s definition of a healthy weight (as rated by their BMI), one who is happy with life and loves their body.

 If someone is confident in their size, enjoys pleasurable foods, experiences no health consequences as a result of their eating or weight, is happy and enjoys their life’s circumstances, I would not call them a compulsive eater.

 So here’s the good news: whether we call it food addiction or compulsive eating

 , treatment is available at eating disorder clinics nationwide

 At the Binge Eating Treatment Recovery Program (BETR)